JonathanCGill/ai-runtime-behaviour-security/README.md

 # Enterprise AI Security Framework

 **Secure AI from experiment to production.
 A fast lane for low-risk deployments.
-Guardrails, LLM-as-Judge, and human oversight for everything else — scaled to the risk.**
+Guardrails, LLM-as-Judge, and human oversight for everything else — scaled to the risk.
+Multi-agent security operations for when agents talk to agents.**

-A practical, open-source framework for implementing behavioral security controls across generative and agentic AI systems — from internal tools to regulated decisions.
+A practical, open-source framework for implementing behavioral security controls across generative and agentic AI systems — from internal tools to regulated decisions, from single-model deployments to multi-agent orchestration.
 Controls scale to risk so low-risk AI moves fast and high-risk AI stays safe.

 [![License: MIT](https://img.shields.io/badge/License-MIT-yellow.svg)](https://opensource.org/licenses/MIT)